phip1611/simple-chunk-allocator/README.md

 management.
 Instead, this allocator gets a fixed/static memory region and allocates memory from there.
 This memory region can be contained inside the executable file that uses this allocator.
 See examples down below.

-⚠ _There probably exist better solutions for large-scale applications that have better performance by using a more complex algorithm.
-However, this is good for simple `no_std` binaries and hopefully also for educational purposes.
-It helped me to understand a lot about allocators._ ⚠
+⚠ _Other allocators with different properties (for example better memory utilization but less performance) do exist.
+The README of the repository contains a section that discusses how this allocator relates to other existing allocators on <crates.io>._ ⚠

 ## TL;DR
 - ✅ `no_std` allocator with test coverage